Clarisse Iris: This is your guide, Pablito Camaron.

 - Piranha Problem: Marsu still eats them.

-- Point That Somewhere Else: Kiki the parrot does it with its claw to a machete under its throat.
+- Point That Somewhere Else: Kiki the parrot tries pushing away a machete held under its throat with its claw.

 - Polly Wants a Microphone: Kiki

-- Porn Stache: General Pochero has one.
+- Porn Stache: General Pochero has the expected mustache for a South-american leader.
 It sure makes the Céline Dion song even more hilarious.

 - Prehensile Tail: Guess who.